 The Weminuche Wilderness covers over 490,000 acres in the San Juan Mountains of Colorado.
-It is a roadless area along the continental divide of glaciated peaks and deep gorges.
+It is a roadless area of glaciated peaks and deep gorges along the continental divide.
 The Weminuche is the source of both the Rio Grande and San Juan rivers.
-The photographs in this exhibit were recorded on several week-long trips in the 1970s and 80s.
+The photographs in this exhibit were recorded on trips in the 1970s and 80s.
 Back then there was substantial snow, even in the middle of the summer.
-I used a twin-lens-reflex camera that produced 2.25" negatives, a rather heavy piece of backpacking equipment.
+I used a twin-lens-reflex camera that produced 2.25" negatives.

 Scroll down to view individual photographs.
 Use these buttons to change the image size to fit your screen (cookies must be active).